| |

 give direction on political matters.
 Pius IX forbade Roman Catholics

-influences.
-On the other hand he was exceedingly tolerant of
+On the other hand he was exceedingly tolerant of right-wing

-of national governments.
 He was a fierce opponent of communism.
+Much more acceptable

 In 1928 Pius reached an easy accommodation with Mussolini,